directus-labs/guest-authoring/using-directus-as-a-baby-health-tracker/index.md

 Directus can be used for many different use cases all over certain industries.
 Next to more comment use cases like a backend for websites, asset management or simple data management from an existing database, this article is about to use of Directus as a health-tracking tool for a baby or toddler.

 ## Summary
-In this article, we have a look at how Directus can be used as a central backend for any (or at least the most smart) wearable device and how to extend the functionality of the the apps shipped with the gadget.
+In this article, we will explore Directus as a backend for a smart wearable device, and how to extend the functionality of the the apps shipped with the device.
 You will find some basic step-by-step guides for setting up some Collections, relationships between Collections, how to automatically grab data from the wearable using Flows and how to integrate Directus into 3rd party tools for reporting, such as OpsGenie and screen widgets on an iPhone.

 ## Before You Start